Michael Paynter: 2007–2012: Career launch

 This Welcome Diversion was initially set to be released in 2008, but despite a set release date, was delayed until 2011.
 After the average performance of singles "Closer" and "A Victim Song", which Paynter felt "didn't have the support of radio or a strong online presence", he and label Sony agreed to delay the album's release.
-Paynter began touring, serving as a supporting act for Vanessa Amorosi, Newton Faulkner, Seal and The Veronicas on their Revenge Is Sweeter tour.
+Paynter began touring, serving as a supporting act for Vanessa Amorosi, Newton Faulkner, Seal and the Veronicas on their Revenge Is Sweeter tour.
 In between tours, Sony (his label), had paid for songwriting trips to London and Los Angeles.
 This resulted in a free 10-track acoustic album titled Money on Your Tongue, containing three cover songs and a version of "Closer", which was initially released as individual tracks across 10 weeks from late October 2009.

 In June 2010, Paynter released the single "Love the Fall", which became the most added song to Australian radio in the first week of July and his first top 20 single on the ARIA Singles Chart.
 The single features background vocals from The Veronicas, who also appear in the single's music video.
 The physical release of the single, is a five track EP, which includes the single "Are You Alive?", that was used to promote the final episode of Lost.
 In July, Paynter returned to Los Angeles to finish his album, with a tentative 2011 release date.
 Paynter said of his career, "It's been a really blessing for me.
 I don't think many artists get to make their debut record twice.
 I think if most artists got the chance to do it again, they'd take it."
 In October 2010 Paynter supported alternative rock band The Script for their two shows in Australia.

-Michael also appeared on the Gypsy Heart Tour with Miley Cyrus as special guest in Australia.
+Paynter also appeared on the Gypsy Heart Tour with Miley Cyrus as special guest in Australia.
 He debuted his new single called "How Sweet It Is" on the tour.

-In 2011, Michael joined the touring band of Icehouse.
+In 2011, Paynter joined the touring band of Icehouse.